-To gain further insights on the comparison between the IPDL model and the RCL model with random coefficients on dummies for groups, we consider again Experiment 3, where we simulate four RCL models with independent normal random coefficients on two dummies for groups, varying the values of the random coefficients, i.e., the standard deviations of the normal random coefficients.
-Figure 2 shows the mean of the estimated grouping parameters in the misspecified IPDL models against the true value of the random coefficients in the RCL models for the four designs.
-As expected, we find an increasing relationship between the estimated grouping parameters and the true random coefficients: higher random coefficients in the RCL model means greater deviations from the logit model, and the same does higher grouping parameters in the IPDL model are consumer heterogeneity parameters, like the random coefficients in the RCL model and the grouping parameters is consistent with the interpretation of the IPDL model as a model of utility-maximizing, heterogeneous consumers.
-Furthermore, the grouping parameters are increasing in the random coefficients at a decreasing rate such that their values remain low enough to be consistent with the assumptions of the IPDL model (i.e., with two grouping characteristics, $\mu_1 \ge 0$ , $\mu_2 \ge 0$ , and $\mu_1 + \mu_2 < 1$ ).
+To gain further insights into the comparison between the IPDL model and the RCL model with random coefficients on dummies for groups, we consider again Experiment 3 where we simulate four RCL models with independent normal random coefficients on two dummies for groups, varying the values of the random coefficients, i.e., the standard deviations of the normal random coefficients.
+Figure 2 shows the mean of the estimated grouping parameters in the misspecified IPDL models against the true value of the random coefficients in the RCL models for the four DGPs.
+As expected, we find an increasing relationship between the estimated grouping parameters and the true random coefficients: higher random coefficients in the RCL model means greater deviations from the logit model, and the same does higher grouping parameters in the IPDL model.
+It suggests, as mentioned above, that the grouping parameters in the IPDL model are consumer heterogeneity parameters, like the random coefficients in the RCL model and the grouping parameters in the nested logit model.
+This interpretation of the grouping parameters is consistent with the interpretation of the IPDL model as a model of utility-maximizing, heterogeneous consumers.
+Furthermore, the grouping parameters are increasing in the random coefficients at a decreasing rate such that their values remain low enough to be consistent with the assumptions of the IPDL model (i.e., with two grouping characteristics, $\mu_1 \geq 0$, $\mu_2 \geq 0$, and $\mu_1 + \mu_2 < 1$).

-&lt;sup>9Grigolon and Verboven (2014) propose a similar figure and discussion for the nested logit model.
+10Grigolon and Verboven (2014) propose a similar figure and discussion for the two-level nested

 Models with Complementarity The literature has allowed for complementarity in two main ways.
 The first strand of empirical literature incorporates complementarity in demand through micro-founded demand systems.
 Prominent examples include the AIDS model of Deaton and Muellbauer (1980), the EASI model of Lewbel and Pendakur (2009), and the linear demand model (see, e.g., Pinkse and Slade, 2004; Thomassen et al., 2017; Lewbel and Nesheim, 2019).
 The IPDL model belongs to this strand.
-The IPDL model, however, differs from these papers regarding how unobservables enter the model.
-In all these models, the unobservables enter in a very restrictive way: the unobservables of a given product affect only its own demand, whereas the IPDL model, via the terms $\xi{jt}$ , allows the unobservables of a given product to affect both its own demand (market share) and those of all its competing products.
+The IPDL model, however, differs from these models regarding how unobservables enter.
+In all these models, the unobservables enter in a very restrictive way: the unobservables of a given product affect only its own demand, whereas the IPDL model, via the terms ξ{jt} , allows the unobservables of a given product to affect both its own demand (market share) and those of all its competing products.